-- may be enlarged to include adjoining land physically severed as a result of the above noted barriers; - b) In the case of a parcel that existed prior to the adoption of this Bylaw there shall be no minimum or maximum site area. - 8.5.4 Country Residential developments shall not be permitted: - a) Within 1 kilometer of a hazardous industry except in instances where transition and buffering can mitigate concerns; - b) Within 1 kilometer of a rural industrial site except in instances where transition and buffering can mitigate concerns; - c) Within 300 meters of a sewage lagoon site; - d) Within the required separation distances from intensive livestock operations as provided within the Zoning Bylaw, or - e) Within 457 meters of a solid waste disposal site.
+- b) In the case of a parcel that existed prior to the adoption of this Bylaw there shall be no minimum or maximum site area. - 8.5.3 Country Residential developments shall not be permitted: - a) Within 1 kilometer of a hazardous industry except in instances where transition and buffering can mitigate concerns;

+- b) Within 1 kilometer of a rural industrial site except in instances where transition and buffering can mitigate concerns; - c) Within 300 meters of a sewage lagoon site; - d) Within the required separation distances from intensive livestock operations as provided within the Zoning Bylaw, or - e) Within 457 meters of a solid waste disposal site.